vadymzagorodko/dcos-docs-site/pages/ksphere/konvoy/1.5.0-beta/reference/command-line-interface/konvoy-up/index.md

   -h, --help                          help for up
       --max-parallel-nodes string     set the number of nodes to upgrade in parallel.
 This can be an integer or a percentage of a nodePool.
 Set to 1 to run serially (requires --upgrade or --force-upgrade flag) (default "15%")
-      --provisioner string            select a provisoner [aws|azure|gcp|docker|none] (default "aws") --upgrade                       run an upgrade on all nodes requiring an upgrade --verbose                       enable debug level logging
+      --provisioner string            select a provisoner [aws|azure|gcp|docker|none] (default "aws") --skip-state-upload             skip the upload of the state to Kubernetes cluster --upgrade                       run an upgrade on all nodes requiring an upgrade --verbose                       enable debug level logging
       --without-draining              run an upgrade on all nodes requiring an upgrade, without draining the nodes first (requires --upgrade or --force-upgrade flag) (WARNING! usage can result in undefined behavior and service downtime)